Hurricane Harvey: What is a Category 4 hurricane and what does it do? | Atlanta: News, Weather and Traffic

 At 74 mph, the system is a hurricane.

-What is the Saffir-Simpson scale and what does it have to do with hurricanes?The Saffir-Simpson Hurricane Wind Scale categorizes hurricanes by wind strength.The tropical system is assigned a category depending on its wind speed.
+What is the Saffir-Simpson scale and what does it have to do with hurricanes?The Saffir-Simpson scale categorizes hurricanes by wind strength.The tropical system is assigned a category depending on its wind speed.
 Here are the categories, the wind speeds and what those winds will likely do once the system makes landfall.

 Category 1 – 74 to 95 mph: Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to the roof, shingles, vinyl siding, and gutters.
 Large branches of trees will snap and shallowly rooted trees may be toppled.
 Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.